Carl Jung discovered with the concept of a shadow side.

-Our shadow side is often the part of the self which isn’t known consciously to ourselves.
+Our shadow side is often the part of the self that isn’t known consciously to ourselves.

 The shadow is often what we perceive to be those negatives within us.
 However, they can be positives that’s others have shamed us into believing is negative.

-Those who’ve been around narcissistic people often have low self-esteem due to all the belittling, shaming and invalidating, having our thoughts, feelings, opinions, needs, wants, desires, dreams, how we speak, how we look, dismissed, criticised or neglected.
-Often we can within our subconscious try to help those who we can see ourselves in, usually even the most arrogant, grandiose, charming narcissist have insecurites, as our conscious or subconscious has these, we can pick up on these in others, we can not only be charmed in by these people because of their charismatic mannerisms, but we can subconsciously pick up on those insecurities within them, wanting to fix those who are unaware of these insecurites and don’t want to be fixed as they believe they are special and entitled to special attention and treatment, the more their outside persona, hides their shadow persona, the more they believe their outside persona, we can also be judgmental, such as if you believe in loyalty and respect, family values, would not risk hurting another or splitting another family up, we can be overly judgmental on those who are willing to engage in extra marital affairs especially when the person knows about the husband or wife, especially if the third party is a family member or a friend, we can judge those who’s values, standards, beliefs don’t match ours, often believing we should teach them the right way, not understanding they’re on a different journey to us.
+Those who’ve been around narcissistic people often have low self-esteem due to all the belittling, shaming and invalidating, having our thoughts, feelings, opinions, needs, wants, desires, dreams, how we speak, how we look, dismissed, criticised, judged or neglected.
+Often we can within our subconscious try to help those who we can see ourselves in, usually even the most arrogant, grandiose, charming narcissists have insecurites, as our conscious or subconscious has these, we can pick up on these in others, we can not only be charmed in by these people because of their charismatic mannerisms, but we can subconsciously pick up on those insecurities within them, wanting to fix those who are unaware of these insecurites and don’t want to be fixed as they believe they are special and entitled to special attention and treatment, the more their outside persona, hides their shadow persona, the more they believe their outside persona, we can also be judgmental, such as if you believe in loyalty and respect, family values, would not risk hurting another or splitting another family up, we can be overly judgmental on those who are willing to engage in extra marital affairs especially when the person knows about the husband, wife or children, especially if the third party is a family member or a friend, we can judge those who’s values, standards, beliefs don’t match ours, often believing we should teach them the right way, not understanding they’re on a different journey to us.
 That life is tough.
 Life is painful.
 It’s not up to us to teach others.
-It’s up to us to teach ourselves and learn from our pain so we can gain, yes the pain is unfair and seemingly unjust, the longer we live in pain that another causes the longer we suffer, the sooner we find the right method to overcome anxiety, depression, sadness, cptsd etc. The sooner we find our true selves and find the coping mechanisms to handle pain.
+It’s up to us to teach ourselves and learn from our pain so we can gain.
+Yes, the pain is unfair and seemingly unjust.
+The longer we live in pain that another causes, the longer we are the ones who suffer, the sooner we find the right method to overcome anxiety, depression, sadness, cptsd etc. The sooner we find our true selves and find the coping mechanisms to handle pain.
 As pain hits and it hits hard, we can not run from pain.
 This causes us further pain; we can learn how to handle pain in a way that helps us.

-We also might have desires, that others have invalidated, so we have buried that side of us for fear of judgment.
+We also might have desires that others have invalidated, so we have buried that side of us for fear of judgment, not feeling enough.

 Where the narcissist’s projection could come from and ours, where we recognise we’re not perfect.
 We hurt, we project our good qualities often hidden as we don’t entirely want to admit our good side for appearing better than another as we know no one person is better, for fear of upsetting another, for fear of judgment as to when we’ve done something good in our past we were invalidated and judged.